crunchdao/stochastic-chaos/paper/paper.md

 \begin{figure}[h]
     \centering
-    \fbox{\includegraphics[width = .43 \textwidth]{figures/duffing.png}}
+    \fbox{\includegraphics[width = .55 \textwidth]{figures/duffing.png}}
     \caption{Finite-Time Lyapunov Exponents scalar field of the \emph{Stochastic Duffing oscillator}.}
     \label{fig:duff}
 \end{figure}

 \section{Conclusions and Recommendations}
-Diffusion mechanisms arise both from chaotic behavior and stochastic perturbations.
+Diffusion mechanisms arise both from chaotic behaviour and stochastic perturbations.
 But there is also an interplay between the two, reducing the Lyapunov time of dynamical systems under investigation.
-A stochastic framework for celestial mechanics has been introduced, among others, in \cite{manzibosch}, motivates the use of a stochastic index for chaotic motion: results on the stability of planetary systems could be influenced by the integration of stochastic perturbations.
+A stochastic framework for celestial mechanics has been introduced, among others, in \cite{manzibosch}, motivates the use of the a stochastic index for chaotic motion: results on the stabilty of planetary systems could be influenced by the integration of stochastic perturbations.
 Finally, as a recommendation for future works, the integration of these developments and results in the library \textit{DynamicalSystems.jl} appears desirable.